smraisul03/nanode/content/slides/nanode/index.md

 {{< speaker_note >}}

-* Nanode is a 4-wheel robot that can move around in all four directions
+* Nanode is a 4-wheel smart robot that can move around in all four directions
 * Nanode can also do basic object detections as well via the camera & sensor modules

 {{< /speaker_note >}}